Fair Hiring Guide

 2. We’d like you to think of a time when cultural differences came up in a job you held.
 Please describe the situation as well as how you managed it.
 What did you learn?

-6. Can I ask hypothetical questions?
+7. Can I ask hypothetical questions?

 1. It’s fine to ask hypothetical, or situational, questions, e.g. “What would you do if ...”.
 However, keep in mind that many people’s behavior at work may differ from the behavior they describe during an interview.
 Rather than asking a hypothetical question, you are more likely to get more accurate behavioral information about the candidate if you ask them to describe their actual experiences and how they handled real situations, e.g. “We’d like you to think of a time in your work experience when you had to assist an unhappy customer.
 Please describe what their conflict was, and the steps you took to resolve the matter.”

 7. Deciding who will “fit in well"; fit is based on an assumption that they are like us and therefore must be a good fit.
 It is important to avoid this as it results in screening out diversity of all kinds.
 Try to distinguish a valid criterion of "interpersonal skills", from bias based judgments of personal style.
 Dangers to watch for: individual differences in dress, accent, type of eye contact, degree of formality in an interview, assertiveness, etc., can have a very different meaning in different cultures and subcultures.
-Also watch for differences in sex and evaluating “style”, e.g. confident women may be more impressive to women than to men; tentative and friendly women may be more impressive to men than to women.
+Also watch for differences in sex and evaluate “style”, e.g. confident women may be more impressive to women than to men; tentative and friendly women may be more impressive to men than to women.
 Make sure your decisions are job-related and try to expose the existence of personal bias through discussion with the committee members.